Michael Scott (The Office): Toby Flenderson

 Despite liking the majority of the staff, Michael fiercely hates Human Resources Manager Toby Flenderson.
 The origins of Michael's hatred for Toby go largely unexplained in the show itself, although writer/executive producer Paul Lieberstein, who also portrays Flenderson, has said that the genesis of the joke for the writers was in a deleted scene where Toby signs Meredith's birthday card.
+Within the context of actual aired scenes, Human Resources Manager Toby often has to reprimand Michael for violating company policies, which is consistently a source of friction between the two.

 Michael's long-time goal is to get rid of Toby and any attempts at reconciliation between the two usually backfire.
 In the episode "Goodbye, Toby", Michael is thrilled when Toby decides to move to Costa Rica and gives as his going away present a rock with a note that reads "Suck on this".
 The next season, after Toby's replacement Holly is transferred, Michael is horrified when Toby returns to Dunder Mifflin.
-In "Frame Toby", he goes to great lengths to get him fired, trying to frame him for possession of marijuana.
+In "Frame Toby", he goes to great lengths to get him fired, trying to frame him for possession of marijuana, and although he later admits his actions to the cops out of guilt when they initially prepare to arrest Toby (indicating his hatred has limits), he ends up hating Toby, even more, when the latter criticizes him for wasting the cops time instead for being framed (it is possible that Michael is disgusted that Toby lets himself be abused).
 In "The Chump", Michael says if he had a gun with two bullets and was in a room with Adolf Hitler, Osama bin Laden, and Toby, he would shoot Toby twice.
 In "Nepotism", after Michael spanks Luke, the office intern who is also his nephew, he is ordered to attend counseling sessions moderated by Toby, much to Michael's horror.
 At first Michael is uncooperative but is gradually tricked by Toby into discussing therapeutic details of his life and childhood.
 In "Michael's Last Dundies", Michael eggs Toby's house while he and Deangelo are handing out Dundie nominations in the cold open.
 In "Goodbye, Michael", Michael is seen saying goodbye to Toby without insulting him, possibly indicating that he will miss Toby on some level in spite of his tremendous animosity towards him.